InvertGames/uFrame.Documentation/pages/scene-types.md

 When you enter play mode, first executed will be the `Start()` method which is responsible for loading the kernel.
 You can override the `KernelLoading()` method to execute custom code before the kernel starts loading and the `KernelLoaded()` to execute custom code after the kernel finish loading.

 After the kernel is loaded, a `SceneAwakeEvent` is published.
 Read more in the [Events](events.md) page.

+[SceneManagementService](scene-management-service.md) will receive this event, find a Scene Loader for the Scene Type and call its `Load()` coroutine.